What I Offer1 to 1 piano lessons

 I love teaching theory and have had great success with a large variety of students.
 I recently helped a very talented guitarist take his grade 5 theory exam and consequently be accepted to the Academy of Contemporary Music.
 Here is what they had to say:

 "Roberta is an extraordinary individual and a wonderful teacher who inspires, encourages, guides and supports above and beyond the lesson itself.
 My godson became her student in November 2015 to learn Music Theory which he had no prior knowledge of.
 In four months he passed Grade 5 with a point away from a Distinction.
 He has often said that Roberta is amazing.
 I agree!
 As a musician myself I can see how impressive Roberta's teaching methods are and I will always be grateful that we found her."
 Amanda

-I am currently working closely with three new teachers, supporting them as they prepare for their teaching diploma exams and start up their teaching studios.
+I am currently working closely with several new teachers, supporting them as they prepare for their teaching diploma exams and start up their teaching studios.
 Sessions are held individually and, where advantageous, in small groups.
 They include pedagogy, repertoire, confidence in demonstrating, support in essay writing and quick study preparation as well as general brainstorming.
 Please contact me if you would like to know more about piano teaching as a profession.
 It is a wonderful one!
 Please read these testimonials from two recent teachers.

 Please get in touch if you are interested in finding out more about local performance groups.
 There are several and they cover a variety of levels.